Ebrahiminegin67/XAI_multi_agent/README.md

 3. ApprovalAgent coordinates with PolicyAgent, BudgetAgent, and EntitlementAgent to evaluate requests.
 4. Each agent uses the knowledge graph database to access relevant data and make decisions.
 5. Agents log their reasoning steps and decisions for explainability.
+**Example Explanation Output:**
+Trip denied because the estimated cost (4000 SEK) exceeds the employee entitlement (2500 SEK) and violates company policy rule P3.

+This is the type of human-readable explanation that the control layer will display, showing the key factors behind the decision.

 ![Multi Agent System](images/multi_agent_system.png)